When Your Prostate Cancer Treatment Isn't Working

 - Steps to treat nausea and other problems that keep you from eating

-- Cane or wheelchair to help you move around more easily
+- A cane or wheelchair to help you move around more easily

-- Do Kegel exercises to strengthen muscles near your bladder.
-A physical therapist can teach you how to do these properly.
+- Do Kegel exercises to strengthen your lower pelvic muscles.
+A physical therapist can teach you how to do these simple moves.